SAP-samples/teched2023-DA260/exercises/dd2/README.md

 <br>

 In the following dialog, we will browse to the location where the CDS Views are located.
-IN this example four Custom CDS Views have beein created that are located in the *TMP* folder:
+IN this example four Custom CDS Views have beein created that are located in the *TMP - Local Objects* folder:
 <br>
 ![](images/Select_TMP.jpg)
 <br>